NAME-CaNOE 2021 Virtual Conference

-The conference sessions, networking opportunities, and social activities will be spread across four consecutive weekdays with optional experiences on the weekend.
+Virtual conference sessions, networking opportunities, and social activities will be spread across four consecutive weekdays from Tuesday, August 17, through Friday, August 20.
 We will make every effort to accommodate those in different time zones across the US and Canada and hope that all attendees will find plenty of ways to participate!

 Educators, researchers, students, and resource professionals who attend the 2021 NAME/CaNOE conference will: